horizoncd/horizoncd.github.io/docs/tutorials/custom-ci.md

         deployStep: xxx
 ```

+#### Repository token
-2. Pulling user's source code with token is supported in the **default git step**.
-You can specify git repository domain and token in values.yaml.
+Pulling user's source code with token is supported in the **default git step**.
+You can specify git repository domains and tokens in [values.yaml](https://github.com/horizoncd/helm-charts/blob/main/charts/horizon/values.yaml).
 For example:
 ``` yaml
 tektonci-resources:
   gitRepos: